-California's 393 general acute care (GAC) hospitals saw 46 million outpatients and discharged 3.5 million inpatients in 2010, when the number of beds available had declined to the lowest level in a decade.
-This report examines the state's GAC hospital facilities, including their bed supply and capacity, use of services, financial health, and selected quality measures.
+California's general acute care (GAC) hospitals discharged more than 3.3 million patients and had nearly 44 million outpatient visits in 2013.
+California Hospitals: An Evolving Environment examines the state's GAC hospitals, including bed supply and capacity, use of services, financial health, and selected quality measures.

 See the complete report in the interactive viewing pane below or download the PDF at the bottom of the page.